The best luxury hotels in the Mediterranean to visit by superyacht

 Every room here is a suite, with at least two levels and a swimmable pool, which can be heated up for you if you fancy more temperate conditions for your morning lengths.
 While the exterior may be rustic, the suite interiors are contemporary with huge marble bathrooms, large L-shaped sofas and king-sized beds to sink into after a day lounging at one of the hotel’s many private beaches.

 There is so much to do here, it’s unlikely that one could get around to all that’s on offer, from the Six Senses Spa to its eight restaurants – including the fine-dining spot, Old Mill, which has won Greek’s Best Restaurant award more than six times.
 Guests can opt for a candle-lit dinner in the property’s wine cellar, among stacks of an impressive collection of Petrus.
 For those who do want to explore more of the Cretan shore, Elounda’s 25-metre classic sailing yacht, Eliana, is on hand to take you along the glittering coast for lunch, anchored off the uninhabited island of Kalydon.
-While seemingly in the middle of nowhere, Elounda Peninsula is easy to get to from land or sea with direct British Airways flights to Crete.
+While seemingly in the middle of nowhere, Elounda Peninsula is easy to get to from land or sea with direct British Airways flights to Crete and can be arranged entirely through British Airways Holidays.

 BOOK NOW